Are you thinking about buying a car via your limited company?

 These costs can be offset against your company’s Corporation Tax bill.

-The company can also claim capital allowances on the purchase price of the car.
+The company can also claim capital allowances on the car’s purchase price.

-However, what isn’t always obvious to many people is that both the company and the employee pay an additional Benefit in Kind (BiK) tax on the value of the vehicle.
+However, what isn’t always obvious to many people is that both the company and the employee pay an additional Benefit in Kind (BiK) tax on the vehicle’s value.

-The amount of tax you pay is based on various factors, including the car value, what your earnings are, and what type of fuel the car uses.
+The amount of tax you pay is based on various factors, including the car’s value, your earnings, and the type of fuel the car uses.

 For example, if you are a high earner and drive an expensive car that emits a lot of CO2, you will pay the most.